microweber-dev/screen/README.md

 $ composer require microweber/screen
 ```

-If on any unix system, you need to make the `bin` executable `chmod +x /path/to/screen/bin/phantomjs`
+If on any Unix system, you need to make the `bin` executable `chmod +x /path/to/screen/bin/phantomjs`

-The directory `/path/to/screen/jobs` must be writeble as well.
+The directory `/path/to/screen/jobs` must be writable as well.

 ## Linux requirements